“So what exactly is this zero trust thing everyone keeps talking about?”

 - “Remote work” meant carrying a laptop home once a year

-But then the world changed.
+Then the world changed.
 People started working from coffee shops.
 Applications moved to the cloud.
 The castle walls became meaningless because half your kingdom was now outside them.

 The New Way: The Hotel